-We will continue with our trial of the two-year grant award periods when requested in the submitted budget.
-Please note that the U.S. Office of Management and Budget requires that a Program Performance Report be submitted at least annually for all multi-year awards.
+We will issue awards with a two-year period-of-performance when requested in the submitted budget.
+Please note that the Code of Federal Regulations, 2 CFR Part 215 Section 215.51, Monitoring and Reporting Program Performance, requires that a Program Performance Report be submitted at least annually for all multi-year awards.
 This Annual Report must be submitted thirty (30) days prior to the end of each twelve-month period.
-The option of a two-year period-of-performance for the award, with all funding being provided at the onset of the award, is being offered on a trial basis.
-The offer of this option in future cycles, as well as the eligibility of individual Investigators to receive future multi-year awards, will depend upon recipients' compliance with the Annual Report requirement.
+The eligibility of individual Investigators to receive future multi-year awards will depend upon recipients' compliance with the Annual Report requirement.

 In unusual cases where the PI requires work to be accomplished prior to the observation, up to 25% of the approved funds can be awarded before the first observation has been taken.
-If preparatory funds are required, the PI shall submit a written justification to the SAO Grant Awards Section after the investigator's institution has received notification that it will be receiving funding.
+If preparatory funds are required, the PI shall submit a written justification to the SAO Subawards Section after the investigator's institution has received notification that it will be receiving funding.

-All grants will be administered in accordance with the Terms and Conditions for CXC Observing Program Awards (see http://cfa-www.harvard.edu/cfa/sp/grants.htm for the Terms and Conditions currently being used for Cycle 8; the Terms and Conditions for Cycle 9 will be posted at a later date).
+All grants will be administered in accordance with the Terms and Conditions for CXC Observing Program Awards (see the Terms and Conditions for Cycle 11; the Terms and Conditions for Cycle 12 will be posted at a later date).

-8.7 Questions Concerning Cost Proposals
+8.7 Contact Information for Cost Proposals